livelybone/npm-module-generator/README.md

 > `module-name`: The variable the module exported in format `umd`

 ## Module dev
-Use the command `npm run dev` in the module you generated to develop it
+Use the command `npm run dev` in the module you generated to develop it，you can see the changes by refreshing the demo page

+## QA
+1. I modified the source code, but never see the changes in the demo page in running `npm run dev`
+> Maybe you should open the chrome dev-tool，and check `Disable cache` option

+2. The module I generated has no command `npm run build:dts`, so I cannot generate `index.d.ts`
+> The three templates `'js', 'vue', 'react'` do not support for generating `index.d.ts` temporarily，please update you `index.d.ts` file manually